 Art.
 24

-The members of the governing and administrative bodies of NAME OF THE LING at different levels must adapt their behavior and their initiatives, within the ambit of the Association, in order to guarantee that their own interests are not privileged in connection with economic and professional activities, and that they do not obtain personal benefits from them.
+The members of the governing and administrative bodies of NAME OF THE LING at different levels must adapt their behavior and their initiatives, within the scope of the Association, in order to guarantee that their own interests are not privileged in connection with economic and professional activities, and that they do not obtain personal benefits from them.
 The International Gakyil, the gar Gakyil and the Ling Gakyil have the task of monitoring and verifying any eventual inappropriateness and taking any resulting decisions, following consultation with the College of Guarantors.

 TOOLS OF COMMUNICATION